-If you’re like most people who go to events thinking they’ll drum up a ton of new business, you may find networking to be time-consuming, expensive and outright frustrating, especially if you’re a new attorney.
+If you’re like most people who go to events thinking they’ll drum up a ton of new business, you may find networking to be time-consuming, expensive and outright frustrating, especially if you’re a new attorney or professional representative.
 Striking up a great conversation and getting someone’s contact information is only part of the battle.
 What takes place afterwards matters most in terms of retaining new business – and this is what makes paying $500 to go to a networking dinner or a $2,000 conference worthwhile.

 The following best practices will help you dramatically improve your results.